glaucodataanalyst/glaucodataanalyst/README.md

 ![Banner](banner_linkedin.jpg)

 # 📊 Glauco Runha Piccolo Figlioli

 **Data Analyst | Business Intelligence | Data-Driven Management**

-Hi!
-I'm Glauco, a professional passionate about data, artificial intelligence, and their impact on strategic decision-making.
-My journey in the data world started in **people management, working as a team leader in the railway sector**.
-Over time, I realized that the best way to lead is not just based on experience but on solid data and cutting-edge technology.

-This insight led me to dive into the world of **Data Analysis, Artificial Intelligence (AI), Business Intelligence (BI), and Business Analytics (BA)**.
-What started as a tool to enhance team performance and processes quickly became my passion.
-Today, I am further specializing with a **postgraduate degree in Data Science** and various courses focused on **KPIs, Lean Six Sigma, data modeling, and data-driven processes**.
-Additionally, I leverage powerful tools such as **Git, GitHub, VSCode, Jupyter Notebook, and Google Colab** to streamline workflows and enhance productivity.
+👋 Hi!
+I'm Glauco — passionate about data, AI, and transforming information into strategic decisions.

+I started my journey leading teams in the railway sector, where I realized that well-utilized data is more powerful than experience alone.

+Today, I dive deep into Data Science, BI, BA, and AI, pursuing a postgraduate degree in the field with a focus on KPI monitoring, modeling, and data-driven processes.

+🚀 In my daily work, I use Python with VSCode/Jupyter, version control with Git/GitHub, and continuously optimize solutions with a focus on performance and impact.

 ### 🔹 **What I Do:**
 ✅ Develop interactive dashboards and reports using **Power BI, Excel, and Google Data Studio**